GSA/CFO.gov/_cards/2021-11-26-0510-Primary-Financial-Management-Systems-Entry.md

 behavior_illustrations: "Uses basic information from financial management systems ?
 Inputs and extracts data and creates recurring reports to maintain financial integrity"
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes
 relevant_courses:
- - Assessing the Reliability of Computer Processed Data (AUDT8043), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8044">https://www.LearnAtGSUSA.com/AUDT8044</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8044">Assessing the Reliability of Computer Processed Data (AUDT8043), GSU</a>
- - Counterintelligence for Information Security Assessment and Protection (AUDT7200), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT7201">https://www.LearnAtGSUSA.com/AUDT7201</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT7201">Counterintelligence for Information Security Assessment and Protection (AUDT7200), GSU</a>
- - Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8004">https://www.LearnAtGSUSA.com/AUDT8004</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8004">Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU</a>
- - Information Systems Auditing (AUDT8029), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8030">https://www.LearnAtGSUSA.com/AUDT8030</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8030">Information Systems Auditing (AUDT8029), GSU</a>
- - Assessing the Reliability of Computer Processed Data (AUDT8043), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8048">https://www.LearnAtGSUSA.com/AUDT8048</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8048">Assessing the Reliability of Computer Processed Data (AUDT8043), GSU</a>
 filters: Primary-Financial-Management-Systems GS-7-9 series-0510
 ---